Jacquesverlaeken / CC BY-SA 4.0

 Uses

-- Flowers are edible and make beautiful salad garnishes
+In the kitchen: flowers are edible and make beautiful salad garnishes.

 Safety Notes